Cyber-Prajwal/Cyber-Prajwal/README.md

 - 👋 Hi, I’m @Cyber-Prajwal
 - 🤖 I am currently learning App Development using Dart & Flutter
-- 👀 I’m really into Pyhton and All of it's possibilities.
+- 👀 I’m really into Python and All of it's possibilities.
 - 💞️ I’m looking to collaborate on anything I can help with
 - 🙌 I will try my best to keep great repos😙😉.
 - 📫 Reach me at prajwalbang2020@gmail.com